tvergilio/local-government-pulse/README.md

 4.  **Consume and Update Redis:** The `redis-consumer` consumes the analysis results and updates Redis data structures.
 5.  **Aggregate and Identify Trends:** The `TrendAggregator` works like a manual windowing function.
 It periodically aggregates the data in Redis and updates the `trending-topics` sorted set.
 6.  **Real-time Updates via SignalR:** The `TrendHub` in the Web API retrieves data from Redis and pushes updates to connected clients in real-time using SignalR.
+7.  **Store and Query in InfluxDB:** The full_results topic data is ingested by Telegraf and stored in InfluxDB.
+This data can be queried and visualised to monitor trends over time, enabling a detailed analysis of local government issues and sentiment.

 ### Redis Data Structures: